aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/binarization-fixed-threshold/_index.md

 And that's it!
 You've successfully applied Binarization with a Fixed Threshold using Aspose.PSD for Java.

-## Conclusion

-In this tutorial, we've delved into the world of image processing with Aspose.PSD for Java, specifically focusing on Binarization with a Fixed Threshold.
-By following these steps, you can enhance your Java applications with powerful image transformation capabilities.
+## Common Issues and Solutions
+- **Image not cached error:** Ensure `rasterCachedImage.isCached()` returns `true` before calling `binarizeFixed`.
+The snippet above handles caching automatically.
+- **Incorrect output colors:** Verify the threshold value; lower values produce more black, higher values produce more white.
+- **Unsupported file format:** Aspose.PSD supports PSD, JPEG, PNG, BMP, GIF, TIFF, etc. Use a supported format for both input and output.

-## FAQ's
+## Frequently Asked Questions

-### Q1: Can I apply Binarization to other image formats besides PSD?
+**Q1: Can I apply Binarization to other image formats besides PSD?**

-A1:Yes, Aspose.PSD supports various image formats, making Binarization applicable to a wide range of images.
+A1: Yes, Aspose.PSD supports various image formats, making Binarization applicable to a wide range of images.

-### Q2: Is a temporary license available for testing purposes?
+**Q2: Is a temporary license available for testing purposes?**
 A2: Certainly!
 You can obtain a temporary license [here](https://purchase.aspose.com/temporary-license/) for testing and evaluation.

-### Q3: Where can I find additional support or community discussions?
+**Q3: Where can I find additional support or community discussions?**
 A3: Visit the [Aspose.PSD forum](https://forum.aspose.com/c/psd/34) for community support and discussions on any queries you may have.

-### Q4: How do I purchase the Aspose.PSD library?
+**Q4: How do I purchase the Aspose.PSD library?**
 A4: You can purchase the Aspose.PSD library [here](https://purchase.aspose.com/buy).

-### Q5: Is there a free trial version available?
+**Q5: Is there a free trial version available?**
 A5: Yes, you can explore the capabilities of Aspose.PSD with a free trial version [here](https://releases.aspose.com/).

 {{< /blocks/products/pf/tutorial-page-section >}}